Here’s how to watch Mark Zuckerberg’s ‘unfiltered’ talk on free speech and the internet

 — Elizabeth Warren (@ewarren) October 12, 2019

-Matter of fact, to prove her point, Warren submitted a political ad to Facebook claiming Mark Zuckerberg had endorsed Donald Trump for reelection.
+Matter of fact, to prove her point, Warren submitted a political ad to Facebook claiming Zuckerberg had endorsed Donald Trump for reelection.
 Warren says Facebook “quickly” approved the ad, which was made live on its platform.

 We intentionally made a Facebook ad with false claims and submitted it to Facebook’s ad platform to see if it’d be approved.
 It got approved quickly and the ad is now running on Facebook.
 Take a look: pic.twitter.com/7NQyThWHgO